Nokia 3310: What Looks Right, And What Looks Wrong About The Device

 — TechBeasts (@TechBeasts) February 26, 2017

-The new, updated features on the device are pretty good additions too, such as a 2.4-inch QVGA display, a microSD slot and Nokia’s Series 30+ software.
+The new, updated features on the device are pretty good additions too, such as a 2.4-inch QVGA display, a microSD slot, and Nokia’s Series 30+ software.
 This enables the device to perform very well in a quick and responsive manner, much like the original from 17 years ago.
 Apart from this, the battery life of the new Nokia 3310 is comparable to the original, with a talk time of 22 hours and an insane 31-day battery life.
 Considering that modern smartphones could barely last a whole day without charging, the new Nokia 3310’s capability to be charged just once a week would be a welcome feature for numerous users.

 Apart from these, the pricing of the new Nokia 3310 hits the sweet spot for being reasonable without being too cheap.
 At $52, the new Nokia 3310 is a pretty fair deal, considering the device’s features and its capabilities, according to a Reuters report.
 The new 3310’s throwback design and its monster battery life alone would be enough reason for the device’s fans, most of whom have used the original 3310 more than a decade ago, to purchase the feature phone.